abdouaziz/http-abdouaziz.github.io-/index.md

 # About me

-*I have certain undeniable qualities of work as well as an immoderate pension for math and computer science and an ease of communication.
-I'm a person who is willing and tenacious in my work.
-Motivation, rigor and listening are the key words of my behavior.*
+*I have certain undeniable qualities of work as well as an immoderate pension for math and computer science and an ease of communication.I got myself into Data Science early in my education and had the chance to get my hands on all kinds of data, from sequential to spatial, images, audio signals etc.*
+*I'm a person who is willing and tenacious in my work.
+Motivation, rigor and listening are the key words of my behavior*

 ---